 A student may be offered campus employment.
 At Carroll, if employment is included in the financial aid offer then we will make every effort to make sure that students are assigned to a campus job.
 Generally speaking students work 6-12 hours per week and earn between $2,000-$2,250 yearly.
-Campus employment earnings are not deducted from a student's bill, but are paid to the student each month.
+Campus employment earnings are not deducted from a student's bill, but are paid to the student on a bi-weekly basis.

 Eligible students must complete a job application as well as I-9 and W-4 forms.
 Job applications are due by May 30 for priority placement.
 Students can find job descriptions by clicking on the button below.
 Job notifications are available on the student portal after Aug.
 1.